moby/moby/docs/reference/commandline/network_create.md

 `--driver` option, the command automatically creates a `bridge` network for you.
 When you install Docker Engine it creates a `bridge` network automatically.
 This network corresponds to the `docker0` bridge that Engine has traditionally relied on.
-When launch a new container with  `docker run` it automatically connects to this bridge network.
-You cannot remove this default bridge network but you can create new ones using the `network create` command.
+When you launch a new container with  `docker run` it automatically connects to this bridge network.
+You cannot remove this default bridge network, but you can create new ones using the `network create` command.

 ```bash